bibliocoll/ezmenu/README.md

 ### Frontend Injection

 To get our menu into a proxied page, we need to add a `<script>` tag to the HTML of that page.
 We're using the EZProxy [Find/Replace] directive to that end.
-EZproxy resources are configured as _config.txt Database Stanzas_ and we need to append our Find/Replace code to each and every one of them.
+EZproxy resources are configured as _config.txt Database Stanzas_, and we need to append our Find/Replace code to all of them.

 During testing, we've found some websites that contain `'</head>'` as part of a string inside a `<script>` tag.
 To prevent our [Find/Replace] code from being triggered by that, we make use of _states_ to ensure we only inject our `<script>` tag before the closing `</head>` tag of the HTML actually being rendered, and not into some JavaScript string.
 This leads to a rather long-ish addendum to each _Stanza_:
 ```